 Starting October 7th the Museum will open on Wednesdays from 11:00 AM to 5:30 PM!

 Closed Tuesdays and Wednesdays

-Field Trips, Group Tours and Private Events can be scheduled when the museum is closed.
+Field Trips and Group Tours can be scheduled when the museum is closed.
 Please contact firstname.lastname@example.org for more information.

 - Adults: $10 per person